raffaeletani/QR-Bill-Latex/README.md

 With the introduction of ISO 20022 in 2020, the new QR-bill will replace all inpayment slips.
 This is a LaTeX invoice template that include the new Swiss QR Code.

-The QR-bill is also know as :
+The QR-bill is also known as :

 	- QR-Facture (FR)
 	- QR-Rechnung (DE)